Montfort College: Montfort College Secondary Section

+Every building in the secondary school is air-conditioned, with the main buildings connected via skywalks on every floor.

 Offered Classes

 Montfort College has two sections: Primary (grades 1–6) and secondary (grades 7–12).
 In 2013, the secondary section had 3,238 students, while the primary had approximately 2,400 students.
 The primary school has two teaching syllabuses: Normal Programme (Bilingual), and English Programme.

 The secondary school offers classes as follows: